knative/docs/docs/bookstore/page-7/pg7-slack-camel.md

 ![image](images/image9.png)

 Congratulations on successfully completing the bookstore sample app tutorial!
 If you want to deepen your understanding of Knative, open your bookstore front end, the demo book we used is a great starting point!
-Check the book "Building Serverless Applications on Knative" by Evan Anderson.
+Check the book ["Building Serverless Applications on Knative" by Evan Anderson.](https://www.oreilly.com/library/view/building-serverless-applications/9781098142063/){:target="_blank"}

 ![image](images/image20.png)